antonioortegajr/PHP-Lambda-Runtime/Readme.md

 # Configuration

 To use this runtime:
-1. Create a Lambda function from scratch.
+1. Zip the files bootstrap, static PHP binary and runtime.php in the runtime folder of this repo
-2. Select custom runtime
+2. Create a layer in AWS and upload the zip file created in above step
-3. Zip the files bootstrap, static PHP binary and runtime.php
+3. Take not of the ARN generated in the layer
-4. Create a layer with the zip file created in above step
+3. Create a Lambda function from scratch.
+Select custom runtime.
-5. Configure the lambda function to have this layer
+4. Click con layers and paste in the ARN from the above step
-6. Define the handler in lambda function `function.handler`
+5. Define the handler in lambda function `function.handler`
-7. Create a file `function.php` with a function called `handler($eventData)`, this function will be called when lambda is invoked.
+6. Create a file `function.php` with a function called `handler($eventData)`, this function will be called when lambda is invoked.